pinterest/psc/README.md

 ***PSC is currently under active development.***

-PSC currently supports [Apache Kafka](https://github.com/apache/kafka) and [MemQ](https://github.com/pinterest/memq) PubSub systems in Java, with support for more languages and PubSub systems coming soon.
+PSC currently supports [Apache Kafka](https://github.com/apache/kafka) and [MemQ](https://github.com/pinterest/memq) PubSub systems in Java, with support for more languages coming soon.
+Contributions to adding support for other PubSub systems is welcome!

 ## Compatibility Matrix